 Bonus points in FPL can be a great way for managers to gain an edge over their opponents.
 Every fantasy premier league manager should know how they’re scored and which players score more bonus points than others.

-The BPS uses a range of statistics supplied by Opta that capture actions on the pitch, to create a performance score for every player.
+The Bonus Points System (BPS) uses a range of statistics supplied by Opta that record actions on the pitch.
+These stats generate a performance score for each player.

-The players with the top three BPS in a given match receive bonus points – three points to the highest-scoring player, two to the second-highest, and one to the third.
+The players with the top three performance scores in a given match receive bonus points.
+Three bonus points to the highest scoring player, two bonus points to the second-highest scoring player and one bonus point to the third highest.

 *Net successful tackles is the total of all successful tackles minus any unsuccessful tackles.
 Players will not be awarded negative BPS points for this statistic.